-While the key objective of the Agile software development is the early and continuous delivery of valuable software, it can be difficult to really know if you’re successful.
+While the key objective of Agile software development is the early and continuous delivery of valuable software, it can be difficult to know if you’re actually successful.

-We think the trick is finding a simple set of four metrics your teams understand and trust in order to deliver rapid, sustainable and significant improvement in your delivery outcomes.
+At Plandek, we think the trick is finding a simple set of four metrics that your teams can understand and trust.
+This helps to deliver rapid, sustainable and significant improvement to your delivery outcomes.

 We call these critical metrics ‘North Star’ metrics – they set the direction for the whole engineering organisation.
 They need to be carefully selected to be meaningful when aggregated and illustrative of effective software delivery.
 The four key metrics provide a rounded view of your software development process: